 From macromolecules to biomes, tremendous diversity is exhibited in our biosphere not only at the level of species but also at the various levels of biological organizations.
 The term ‘biodiversity’ was popularized by Edward Wilson to describe the combined diversity at all levels.
-The most significant amongst them are – Genetic diversity, species diversity and ecological diversity.
+The most significant among them are – Genetic diversity, species diversity and ecological diversity.
 Biodiversity on earth is essential for the survival of mankind and its conservation, the need of the hour.

 Very Short Answer Type Questions